Ralph Biggs: Career

 He played for PBC Ural Great in the Russian Super League.
 He played college basketball at Towson University.
 He played in Ostende, Charleroi, Liège and Antwerp (all Belgian teams).

 Biggs led the 2000–01 Euroleague in steals per game averaging 2.1.
 He competed for two seasons at the Euroleague level in 2000–01 and 2001–02 with Telindus Oostende.

-In the 2010/11 season he was playing for the French club Limoges CSP Elite until he left the club.
+In the 2010/11 season he played for French club Limoges CSP Elite.

 In February 2011 he signed with Antwerp Giants.
 In June 2013, Biggs signed a one-year deal with VOO Wolves Verviers-Pepinster.

 Biggs is currently the head girls' basketball coach at his native Washington High School in Beaufort County, North Carolina.
 He was named 2-A Eastern Plains Conference coach of the year after his first season.
 After taking over coaching duties for the boys' team midway through the 2016 season, Biggs became the full-time coach for both varsity squads in 2017.